Cannabis contains an impressive collection of psychoactive compounds, including several types of THC (tetrahydrocannabinol).

-For example, delta 8 THC is listed as a schedule I illicit substance like delta 9 THC — making it much easier to get legally than conventional THC products.
+For example, delta 8 THC isn’t listed as a schedule I illicit substance like delta 9 THC — making it much easier to get legally than conventional THC products.

 Additionally, delta 8 THC is significantly less likely to trigger anxiety as a side-effect — which is the most common side-effect of using THC products and one of the main reasons people choose to avoid marijuana.